Kentucky vs. South Carolina NCAA Football Odds, Plays and Insights | September 25, 2021

 South Carolina Stats and Trends

-- The Gamecocks have been underdogs by 5 points or more once this year and covered the spread.
+- The Gamecocks covered the spread in their only game when underdogs by 5 points or more.

-- When South Carolina amasses more than 274.7 yards, the team is 2-0 against the spread and 2-1 overall.
+- When South Carolina piles up more than 274.7 yards, the team is 2-0 against the spread and 2-1 overall.

 - The Gamecocks have turned the ball over six times this season, four more turnovers than the Wildcats have forced (2).